 For more detailed information on walnut health claims, view the Official Journal of the European Union and its Annex.

 Please note: If you would like to use one or all of the above health claims on your product, legal council is needed.
-CWC may not be held liable for any errors, inaccuracies or misuse with regards to the health claims.
+CWC may not be held liable for any errors, inaccuracies or misuse in regard to the health claims.